-DEC-ID-A: A patient is connected to an infusion device.
+- DEC-ID-A: A patient is connected to an infusion device.
 The infusion device is connected to the network but is not managed by an infusion or drug administration management application.
 Caregiver scans barcode of the patient and the device.
+Caregiver is presented with a display of - Caregiver scans barcode of the patient and the device.
 Caregiver is presented with a display of patient IDs from ADT and device ID from an authoritative database.
-Caregiver confirms.

-- DEC-ID-B: A patient is connected to an infusion device.
+Caregiver confirms. - DEC-ID-B: A patient is connected to an infusion device.
 The infusion device is connected to the network but is not managed by an infusion or drug administration management application.
 No ADT feed is available to confirm the ID.
 Caregiver confirms patient's wristband identity through interactive communication with patient.
 The Patient ID wristband is scanned (barcode, RFID, etc.) and bound to the PCD. - DEC-ID-C: A patient is connected to a ventilator.
 The ventilator is connected to the network but is not managed by a system.
 Ventilator and patient have RFID tags.
-Proximity of the tags implies binding of patient's ADT identification and device's ID from an authoritative database.
-Verification of an existing Order for a Ventilator for the identified patient is required.
+Proximity of the tags implies binding of patient's ADT identification and device's ID from an authoritative database. - Verification of an existing Order for a Ventilator for the identified patient is required.
 If verified, Patient Id is bound to PCD.